-Any plans to hang banners or signs inside/outside the residences must first be discussed with your Conference Account Manager before your program's arrival on campus.
+Any plans to hang banners or signs inside/outside the residences must first be discussed with your Conference Housing Service Center.
 Fliers or signs may be posted with push pins (3/4" - 1" in length) or tacks on designated bulletin boards inside the residences.
 All banners or posters hung in hallways or in common spaces should be flame retardant.
 With the exception of "blue painters" tape, do not use tape or adhesive products on paint or doors.
 Any surface that requires patching will be billed for corner to corner and wall to wall painting.
-For more information, please refer to the "Sign Posting on Campus" document in the Conference Planning Manual.